brookshelley/brookshelley.github.com/_posts/2018-08-24-media-diet.md

 ## Movies

+**Den of Thieves**

+A heist movie with a pretty solid cast.
+Gerard Butler plays a shitty, dirty cop well.
+The plot was decently executed, but it's mostly just a movie with lots of bro posturing and guns.
+Not a bad way to spend a couple hours on the couch.

 **Masterminds**

 A ridiculous heist comedy with Zach Galafanakis, Kristen Wiig, and Jason Sudekis.
 It's about as ridiculous as you would imagine.
 A+ romp.
 Lots of quality physical comedy.